zifra3114/zifra3114/README.md

 ## 💬 Developer Quote

-> *First solve the problem, then write the code beautifully.*
+> First solve the problem, then write the code beautifully.
 > — **Zifra Firdous**

 ---

 <div align="center">

-✨ Thanks for visiting my profile! ✨
+✨ Thanks for visiting my profile ✨
 ⭐ Star repositories if you like my work.

 <br><br>